chaseruskin/legoHDL/docs/src/topic_guide/intell_comp_rec.md

 ------------|------------
 2           | 2

-Contender A has an input port "input1", which matches with a piece of the instance.
+Contender A has an input port "input1", which matches with a name in the instance's interface.
 A's score gets +1.
 Contender B has no such port, and thus it is ineligible.
 At this point ICR knows which entity the instance belongs to.
 We will carry the remaining checks out for completeness.

 contender A | contender B
 ------------|------------
 3           | 0

-Contender A has an input port "input2", which matches a piece of the instance and thus gets +1.
+Contender A has an input port "input2", which matches a name in the instance's interface and thus gets +1.
 Contender B no longer can check against the instance interface due to being previously ineligible/disqualified.

 contender A | contender B
 ------------|------------